 4. Take Time to Yourselves After the Ceremony

 You may be surprised to hear that you'll have very little alone time with your spouse on your big day.
 So be sure to take a moment after the ceremony for some quality time.
-"Retreat to the bridal suite or another private area with your groom to bask in the newlywed bliss," Fisher recommends.
-"Enjoy calling him your husband for the first time, admire your new wedding bands, and steal a few smooches.
+"Retreat to the bridal suite or another private area with your partner to bask in the newlywed bliss," Fisher recommends.
+"Enjoy calling them your spouse for the first time, admire your new wedding bands, and steal a few smooches.
 And let your planner and caterer know about your plan ahead of time so they can have champagne, water, and a sampling of your hors d'oeuvres ready for you."

 5. Hug Your Parents